-If you’re stuck between Thailand or Singapore for your next adventure abroad, the decision is not going to be an easy one.
-Both Southeast Asian countries might be on the backpacker trail, but their cultures and landscapes are strikingly different, and whichever you choose promises a very different experience.
+If you’re stuck deciding between Thailand or Singapore for your next adventure abroad, then you’ve certainly got a whole lot to think about.
+Both of these Southeast Asian countries are mainstays on the backpacker trail, but their cultures and landscapes are strikingly divergent, and whichever you choose promises a very different experience.

-Singapore is a tropical island nation off the southern tip of the Malay Penisula.
-A city, country, and state all-in-one, Singapore’s uniqueness is ever-alluring, and the modern mecca is full of surprises.
-At the same time, Thailand is a rustic backpacking haven and the jewel of southeast Asian travel.
-Beaches, parties, and scenery are just some of the reasons millions of travelers flock to the sultry shores every year.
+Singapore is a tropical island nation off the southern tip of the Malay Peninsula.
+A city, country, and state all in one, it’s famed as a big-business, banking hub with plenty of style and class.
+At the same time, Thailand is a rustic backpacking haven and one of the jewels of Southeast Asian budget travel.
+Beaches, parties, and scenery are just some of the reasons millions of travelers flock to the shores and jungled hills of the Land of Smiles each year.

 Thailand and Singapore are only two hours apart by plane, so the process of getting to either country shouldn’t be too different.
 However, Singapore’s Changi airport is a popular layover destination from most western international airports to Thailand.
 So wherever you’re coming from, you’ll be more likely to find a direct flight to Singapore than the Land of Smiles.

 When we talk about traveling, it’s easy to get carried away with the end goal, but it’s just as much about the journey as the destination.
 If you’re not convinced, you’ve clearly never been to Singapore airport.
 With gardens, innovative services, retail, dining, and the world’s largest indoor waterfall, you’ll be endlessly entertained.
 There’s even a swimming pool at Changi Airport, and there’s genuinely nowhere like it in the world.